BhavaniAM/MultiAgent_CrewAI/README.md

 ## Usage
 The corresponding code in the directories can be run on Colab or on Jupyter Notebook.
 An API key is needed to access the LLM being used.
 The requirements.txt contains the necessary libraries and the utils.py contains the functions that are needed to call and load the API key that has been stored as a .env file.

-## Utility of Multi_Agents
+## Applications of Multi-Agents
 1. **Creating an agent to research and write an article:**
    <br>
-    A Content Planner, Content Writer and an Editor are built as the 3 agents that are responsible to research and write an article for a blog post.
-The Content Planner works on planning the blog article, the topic and collecting information that can help the Content Writer write the article.
+    A Content Planner, a Content Writer and an Editor are created as the 3 agents that are responsible to research and write an article for a blog post.
+The Content Planner works on planning the blog article, the topic and collecting information so that it can help the Content Writer write the article.
 The Editor reviews the blog post and provides opinions when needed.

 2. **Multi-agent Customer Support Automation:**
    <br>